imDhiraj/Text-Summarizer/README.md

 - Accepts raw text input from the user.
 - Uses pre-trained BART model to generate a concise summary.
 - Fast and lightweight web app.
-- Deployable to platforms like Render or Railway.

 ---